-Commencement and baccalaureate April 29

-Morning and evening ceremonies on the Newberg campus will celebrate the graduation of more than 500 students.
-More information: 503-554-2141 or terrym@georgefox.edu. commencement.georgefox.edu.
+Commencement and baccalaureate April 29 Morning and evening ceremonies on the Newberg campus will celebrate the graduation of more than 500 students.
+More information: 503-554-2141 or terrym@georgefox.edu.

+commencement.georgefox.edu.
-50-year reunion April 28-29

-Members of the class of '56 and their spouses are invited to a reunion celebration.
+50-year reunion April 28-29 Members of the class of '56 and their spouses are invited to a reunion celebration.
 Class members will march in the spring commencement ceremony and be inducted as "Classic Bruins."
 Don't miss this opportunity to reconnect with your classmates and your alma mater.
-Invitations have been mailed to the Class of 1956.
-More information: 503-554-2131 or alumni@georgefox.edu.
+Invitations have been mailed to the Class of 1956 More information: 503-554-2131 or alumni@georgefox.edu.

-Golf tournament July 18

-The third annual George Fox University Golf Tournament tees off at The Reserve Vineyards and Golf Club, an award-winning course in Aloha, Ore.
-The tournament, which supports student scholarships, includes great food, gift packages, contests, and raffle
+Golf tournament July 18 The third annual George Fox University Golf Tournament tees off at The Reserve Vineyards and Golf Club, an award-winning course in Aloha, Ore.
+The tournament, which supports student scholarships, includes great food, gift packages, contests, and raffle prizes.
+Cost is \$175 per player (includes green fees, lunch, dinner, and gift package).
 More information/to register, visit golf.georgefox.edu.
 Sponsorship opportunities: 503-554-2119 or jjackson@georgefox.edu.

-Seattle Mariners game July 22

-Watch the Mariners take on the Boston Red Sox in Seattle with the George Fox family.
+Seattle Mariners game July 22 Watch the Mariners take on the Boston Red Sox in Seattle with the George Fox family.
 Lunch at Safeco Field begins at 11:30 p.m., game at 1:05 p.m.
 Cost is \$40 for the game and lunch, \$20 game only.
 Tickets go on sale mid-May.
 More information: 503-554-2121 or visit alumni.georgefox.edu.

-Motorcycle rally August 5

-and valleys of

-wine country

-(75-80 miles).

-Alumni and friends of the university are invited to a summer motorcycle rally.
-Depending on your feedback, this event will entail either a long ride to the coast and back (150 miles) or a shorter ride through the hills at 503-554-2131 or alumni@georgefox.edu by March 30 to express your preference.
+Motorcycle rally August 5 Alumni and friends of the university are invited to a summer motorcycle rally.
+Depending on your feedback, this event will entail either a long ride to the coast and back (150 miles) or a shorter ride through the hills and valleys of wine country GEORGE FOX (75-80 miles).
+Contact the Office of Alumni Relations at 503-554-2131 or alumni@georgefox.edu by March 30 to express your preference.
 View more events and activities at georgefox.edu/webevent.